 Septus jerked out of Fleming’s grasp and conjured a barrier to catch Feist’s sword.
 He rolled between the guards, a phantasmal chain lashing out of his hand.
 It caught Fleming by the arm, but the guard captain yanked it forcibly and dragged Septus off balance.

-Behind them, the guards bested Septus’ underlings.
+Behind them, the guards pinned Septus’ underlings to the ground.

-“Got a rag or something?” said Feist to Fleming.
+“Got a rag or something?” said Feist.

 “Then you won’t miss it.”

-While Fleming gagged the sorcerer and bound him with an inhibitor spell, Feist said to the visibly shaken gallery owner who had retreated to the furthest corner in the room, “My apologies for startling you.
-The Order of Royal Guards appreciates your cooperation.”
+While Fleming bound and gagged the sorcerer, Feist found the gallery owner in the furthest corner away from the fighting.
+“My apologies for startling you,” Feist said.
+“The Order of Royal Guards appreciate your cooperation.”

-Septus thrashed about and his manacles rattled.
+Septus thrashed about, his manacles rattling.

 “Still resisting?
 Drop him.”

-“Where do you get your eludium crystals?”
+“Where do you get your crystals?”

 Septus groaned, his head lolling.
-“Black market.”
+“The black market.”